-In a world filled with Generative Artifical Intelligence (AI) and Large Language Models (LLMs) that replicate human intelligence, it is essential first to understand that this technology is a tool that is different and separate from actual humans and human intelligence that God created in his image (Gen. 1:27).
+In a world filled with Generative Artificial Intelligence (AI) and Large Language Models (LLMs) that replicate human intelligence, it is essential first to understand that this technology is a tool that is different and separate from actual humans and human intelligence that God created in his image (Gen. 1:27).
 Humans hold inherent worth because they were made fearfully and wonderfully by a Creator who loves them (Psalm 139:14).
 Humans must not be treated as machines and machines must not be treated as humans.
 We strongly believe that the best education happens between loving, caring staff and our uniquely created, inherently valuable students.
 Therefore, we must approach education as more than mere transmission of facts between machines or a human and a machine.

 Like any technology, how it is used and applied has a great deal of impact on the results of its use.
 We believe that when used and applied through a Christian worldview, AI can have a positive impact on a student's education.
 LCS expects any use of AI, LLMs, and similar technology to adhere to the following guidelines.
-Students who do not use AI in alignment with these guidelines may receive school discipline.
+Students who do not use AI in alignment with these guidelines may receive school discipline up to and including expulsion.

-Academic Integrity: Al tools should not be used to complete assignments or tests in a way that replaces the student's original work.
-Using Al to generate content that is then submitted as one's own is considered plagiarism.

-- Responsible Use: Students may use AI for brainstorming, organizing ideas, or fact-checking but should ensure that all final submissions reflect their understanding and skills. - Ethical Considerations: Al tools should be used thoughtfully.
-Like anything on the internet, students are responsible for verifying the accuracy of Al-generated information, as it may not always be reliable.
-Additionally, students must avoid using Al to create inappropriate or harmful content. - Attribution and Acknowledgment: If students incorporate ideas, text, or other material generated by AI, they should credit these sources.
+- Academic Integrity: AI tools should not be used to complete assignments or tests in a way that replaces the student's original work.
+Using AI to generate content that is then submitted as one's own is considered plagiarism. - Responsible Use: Students may use AI for brainstorming, organizing ideas, or fact-checking but should ensure that all final submissions reflect their understanding and skills. - Ethical Considerations: AI tools should be used thoughtfully.
+Like anything on the internet, students are responsible for verifying the accuracy of AI-generated information, as it may not always be reliable.
+Additionally, students must avoid using AI to create inappropriate or harmful content that violates school policies or expectations. - Attribution and Acknowledgment: If students incorporate ideas, text, or other material generated by AI, they should credit these sources.
 This ensures transparency and helps maintain academic honesty.